 To differentiate if it’s the server or your connection that’s acting up, ping Google’s DNS server.
 It’s highly unlikely to experience connectivity issues.
 Any drastic differences in the ping time will be attributed to your connection’s instability.

-You might wonder if your internet speed can effect the ping time.
+You might wonder if your internet speed can affect ping time.
 The answer is no. Your internet speed and ping are two different things.
-Download speed is how fast data travels whereas ping is the response time.
-You can have the fastest connection in the world but if the ping is low due to an unstable server, the connection won’t benefit you much.
-If you’re connecting through a VPN, it might effect the ping rate.
+Download speed is how fast data travels, whereas ping is the response time.
+You can have the fastest connection in the world, but if the ping is low due to an unstable server, the connection won’t benefit you much.
+If you’re connecting through a VPN, it might affect the ping rate.
 Make sure you’re connecting to a fast VPN to get better ping rates.